Adaptive design

 7. Parsons et al. Group sequential designs in pragmatic trials: feasibility and assessment of utility using data from a number of recent surgical RCTs.
 BMC Med Res Methodol.
 2022;22:1–18.

-2. Mandrola et al. Adaptive trials in Cardiology: Some considerations and examples.
+2. Mandrola et al. Adaptive trials in cardiology: Some considerations and examples.
 Can J Cardiol.
 2021;37(9):1428–37.

-3. Mukherjee et al. Adaptive designs: Benefits and cautions for Neurosurgery trials.
+3. Mukherjee et al. Adaptive designs: Benefits and cautions for neurosurgery trials.
 World Neurosurg.
 2022;161:316–22.

 4. Flight et al. Can emergency medicine research benefit from adaptive design clinical trials?
 Emerg Med J. 2017;34(4):243-248